Using FMEA alone is a lazy choice and no longer acceptable

 Some bastardised version of FMEA alone will no longer be accepted as the publication of ISO 14971:2019 and the associated Technical Report (a guide) ISO 24971:2020 attests.
 External Auditors will want to see that both standards have been adequately applied in taking a product lifecycle approach.

-Risk assessment tools and techniques offer unique insight into the practical application of Risk Management.
+Risk Management Courses offer assessment tools and techniques and a unique insight into the practical application of Risk Management.
 The variety, complexity and wide range of applicability of these tools can be confusing, especially for those new to risk management.

-Too often, those responsible for overseeing the risk management of an organization limit themselves to using basic FMEA – Failure Modes and Effect Analysis – or even a slimmed-down version of an FMEA.
+Too often, those responsible for overseeing the risk planning, risk monitoring, and risk response of organizations limit themselves to using basic FMEA – Failure Modes and Effect Analysis – or even a slimmed-down version of an FMEA.
 This is a mistake.
 The expectation of External Auditors is for two or more risk management tools to be used.

 How to Avoid Making Common Mistakes When Using ISO 14971